brolo1313/monitoring-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Electron build
+if you want see last changes, you should run `ng build`.
+Run `npm run package` - packages the app for local testing and debugging.
+It creates a runnable version of your app but does not create an installer.
+Run `npm run make` - packages the app and then creates platform-specific installers that you can distribute to users.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).